BladeRunnerJS/brjs-site/docs/use/config.md

 defaultFileCharacterEncoding:	The input encoding for files read by BRJS.
 								Default: UTF-8

-browserCharacterEncoding:		The encoding of files delivered to the browser
-								Default: UTF-8

 loginRealm:						The login realm the Jetty server will use.
 								Only needed if you configure a login realm.
 								Default: BladeRunnerLoginRealm